jedjoud10/dispatcher-system/README.md

 * Global world where you can access resources without lock contentation (since the scheduler prevents it).
 * Supports up to an arbitrary number of thread, but allows you to limit them (and force some systems that *could* run in parallel to run sequentially)
 * Injection rules that allow some systems to run before others

+### Note
+I know that the code is pretty bad in some places.
+I also know that this doesn't completely fix lock contentation and that I am probably overlooking a big factor in thread scheduling and stuff.
+This is just a toy project and it *probably* performs bad in real life stress tests.
+I originally intended this to be my game engine's scheduler but I haven't worked on my engine in like a year so this'll probably stay like a smol side project for now :3